cagla-su/Linux-Gaming-Guide/Game Specific Guides/Minecraft-Installation-And-Optimization-Guide.md

     - `Distortion Effects`: 60%
     - `FOV Effects`: 60%
     - `Mipmap Levels`: 1x
-## Optifine Method - Recommended For Version 1.16.2 And Earlier
+## Optifine Method - Recommended For Version 1.16.2 and Earlier
 - For Optifine, you should install **Forge** mod loader instead of **Fabric**.
 - First of all, install [Optifine](https://optifine.net/downloads) for the Minecraft version you would like to play.
 - Next, right click your Minecraft instance and click `Edit`.